 And if you get tired of the quiet, then you can travel to one of the other islands to check out the scene via a road causeway that connects North and Middle Caicos.
 It’s also only a 30-minute (scenic) ride on the ferry from Providenciales and all the popular tourist resorts.

-Sleeping five guests across two bedrooms, this fully-furnished apartment offers great value for money.
+Sleeping four guests across two bedrooms, this fully-furnished beach house offers great value for money.
 It’s perfect for families or groups travelling on a budget and provides a kitchen, laundry facilities, wifi, and beachfront access.

 Awesome House in Whitby: Sanctuary by the Sea